Anousjka van Exel

 Anousjka van Exel (born 5 October 1974) is a Dutch former tennis player.

 Career

 She competed in tennis for Tulsa Golden Hurricane.

-She won a total of eleven ITF titles during her career and reached a doubles ranking high of world number 100 in May 2002, after reaching the third round of the women's doubles at the Australian Open earlier that year.
+She won a total of eleven titles on the ITF Circuit during her career and reached a doubles ranking high of world No. 100 in May 2002, after reaching the third round of the women's doubles at the Australian Open earlier that year.